ComuneTrento/SPRINT-aac/README.md

 associates the role *admin* to the user with email abc@gmail.com if authenticated with Google account.

 **Support Email**

-indicates the support email address to be contacted in case of error or administration issues.
-This email will be displayed on error pages.
+Support email address to be contacted in case of error or administration issues.
+It will be displayed on error pages.

 ## Usage Scenarios